 First, let’s talk about some of the key features to look for in a cross browser testing tool.

 - Real Browser/Device Testing – Testing on real devices (vs. emulators) will give you more accurate, real-life results.
-A good cross browser testing tool will also allow you to use your application with natural touch-screen device gestures like swipe, tap, zoom, and scroll.
+One of the better cross browser testing tools will also allow you to use your application with natural touch-screen device gestures like swipe, tap, zoom, and scroll.

-- Multi Browser Testing & Device Offerings – There are hundreds of iOS and Android devices available today by a number of manufacturers.
-Make sure the tool you use offers a wide range of devices.
+- Multi Browser Testing & Device Offerings – There are hundreds of iOS and Android devices available today by a large number of manufacturers.
+Make sure the tool you use supports a wide range of devices.

-Tip: Use data from Google Analytics to see which types of devices and browsers your users are visiting your site with; this will help you make a decisions on which devices/browsers you need to test, and which tool to go with.
+Tip: Use data from Google Analytics to see which types of devices and browsers your users visit your site with.
+This information will help you make decisions on which devices/browsers you need to test, and which tool to go with.

-- Browser Screenshots – Most cross browser testing tools will provide screenshots of your website or application on a variety of browsers and devices.
-The ability to quickly get a view of your website on another browser or device can expedite the testing process.
-While not always the most accurate approach to testing, it’s certainly quicker than manually testing on each device and browser and can be a good place to start.
+- Browser Screenshots – Most cross browser testing tools provide screenshots of your website or application as they appear on a variety of browsers and devices.
+This ability to quickly get a view of your website on another browser or device can expedite the testing process.
+While not always the most accurate approach to testing, it’s certainly quicker than manually testing on each device and browser, so can be a good place to start.

 - Ability To Test Locally – A good cross browser testing tool will let you test local builds.
-Conducting cross browser testing in production is often too late; bugs have already been introduced into the wild; you need to test earlier than that.
-The ability to test development or staging environments is important so you can find bugs before they’re released to users.
+Conducting cross browser testing in production is often too late because bugs will have already been introduced into the wild, so you need to test earlier than that.
+The ability to test development or staging environments is important so you can find bugs before they can be released to users.